cmsc105-f24/cmsc105-f24.github.io/modules/module11.md

 ---

-## Recap and Final Project

-You now know how to:
-- Move the turtle in different directions.
-- Change the turtle’s pen size and color.
-- Use loops to create repeated patterns.
-- Draw circles, arcs, and other shapes.
-- Fill shapes with color.

-### Final Project: Design Your Own Pattern

-Using everything you’ve learned in this module, create your own unique pattern in a new file called `turtle_project.py`.
+**Exercise 8:** Using everything you’ve learned in this module, create your own unique pattern in a new file called `turtle_create.py`.
 You can use loops, colors, shapes, and other turtle features.
 Be creative!

----

-**Submission Instructions:**
-- Submit the following files to Blackboard:
-  - `turtle_intro.py`
-  - `turtle_flower.py`
-  - `turtle_sun.py`
-  - `turtle_star.py`
-  - `turtle_project.py`

 ---